stephengodderidge/learn-git/README.md

 >
 > This step will protect your `master` branch from unwanted changes.
 Based on the settings above, changes to `master` will require that another team member review your code before it can be saved via a `pull request`

-> Open Source vs Team Repository

-#### (Do we want to add branch protection to master?)

 ## Part 2 - Team Collaboration (feat.
 Git)

-Okay now that everyone has access to the team repository, it is time for everyone to put their hands to the keyboard.
+Okay now that everyone has access to the team repository, it is time for everyone to put their hands to the keyboard so we can practice collaborating with Git.
 Let's code!

-### Step 3: Clone Your Newly-Created Fork
+### Step 3: Clone Your Newly-Created Team Fork

-You'll need to clone your fork repository to your local environment.
+You'll need to clone your team's forked repository to your local environment.
 "Clone" might just sound like a fancy way to say "download", but cloning keeps the connection between the remote repository (in GitHub) so you can add our changes (commits) back to the remote.
 By the end of this step, your will have cloned the repository into a folder on your computer.

-1. Go to your fork and hit the green "Code" button.
+1. Go to your team's fork and hit the green "Code" button.
 Select HTTPS.
    > There are several ways to clone the repository, including SSH and GitHub's own command-line interface.
 We're going to keep it simple and go with HTTPS.
 2. Copy the link in the box.
 This link is the url to the repository.
 It should look something like https://github.com/your-username-here/learn-git.git
 3. If you're on a Mac, open your terminal.
 If you're on windows, use Git BASH.
 I'm not a PC user, but I'm fairly certain you can download Git BASH on [gitforwindows.org](https://gitforwindows.org/)
 4. Navigate to the parent directory you'd like to download it to.
 5. Type the following command: `git clone <insert-the-https-url-here>`

-And Voila!
+And Ta-da!
 You've officially cloned the repository onto your local machine.
 Navigate to your repository by running a quick `cd learn-git`

 ### Step 4: Create a feature branch on your local repo